-Tips for Handling Nonprofit PPP Loan Forgiveness
+Tips for Handling Not-for-Profit PPP Loan Forgiveness

 The Paycheck Protection Program (PPP) is an impactful piece of legislation that was created in response to the coronavirus pandemic.
 Its goal is helping small organizations (fewer than 500 employees) weather the economic crisis set off by the coronavirus pandemic.
-Many nonprofit organizations took advantage of the forgivable loan program.
+Many not-for-profit organizations took advantage of the forgivable loan program.
 A recent article from Nonprofit Quarterly offers some key advice for those that did and that are now facing the process of loan management and forgiveness.

 Author Jeanne Bell draws upon an interview with senior consultants from the Fiscal Management Associates (FMA), offering the following advice: